-Prerequisites: Restricted to upper-division Sociology, Criminal Justice, or Urban Studies majors; GE Areas A1, A2, A3, and B4; or permission of the instructor.
+Prerequisites: GE Areas A1, A2, A3, and B4 all with grades of C- or better or permission of the instructor.

 Examine the strange, tumultuous, and sometimes cruel period of reentry after incarceration.
 Explore current approaches to re-entry, focusing on the key element of housing.
 A critical look at dated and current theories concerning re-integration/integration, examining theories inspired by medical, social, and criminology models.
 Critically examine current practices of reentry, which tend towards a one size fits all (cookie-cutter) approach.
+Lecture, 2 units; activity, 1 unit.